 The names of companies in Egypt are generally derived from the company’s business objects and must end with, or include somewhere, ‘Limited Liability Company’ or an appropriate abbreviation.
 Once approved by the Registrar the company name is reserved for 10 days; certain words, such as those suggesting governmental patronage are prohibited.

-At least two directors are required for an LLC and this can be either individuals – over 21 years of age, or corporate entities.
-An Egyptian resident manager/director is necessary.
-We can provide resident services if required.
+At least two directors are required for an LLC and this can be either individuals – 0ver 21 years of age, or corporate entities.
+At least one director must be an Egyptian resident.
+We can provide resident director services if required.